Circumbinary disks in post common envelope binary systems with compact objects: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-We thank Ruggero Valli and Semih Tuna for the helpful discussions.
+We thank Ruggero Valli and Semih Tuna for the helpful discussions, and an anonymous referee for valuable suggestions and comments.
 AG acknowledges support from the Miriam and Aaron Gutwirth Fellowship, the Steward Observatory Fellowship in Theoretical and Computational Astrophysics, the IAU-Gruber Fellowship, and the CHE Fellowship.
 Simulations in this paper used the \textsc{compas} rapid binary population synthesis code (version 02.31.06), which is freely available at http://github.com/TeamCOMPAS/COMPAS.